VGzsysadm/SITIM/README.md

 php -S 127.0.0.1:8000 -t public
 ```

-First of all, execute the script at [https:\\127.0.0.1:8000\configure.php](https://github.com/VGzsysadm/Inventory-app/blob/master/public/configure.php)
+First of all, fill the script configure.php with your database params & execute the script at [https:\\127.0.0.1:8000\configure.php](https://github.com/VGzsysadm/Inventory-app/blob/master/public/configure.php)

 An admin user will be created with the user: admin and the password: admin.